Skip to content

 WORRY AND CONCERN MEET GOD

 Have you ever felt worry bubbling over inside your mind?
 A few years ago, we visited the story of two women, Worry and Concern, and followed a portion of their days.
-We wondered what might have happened to them over the time that has transpired between then and now.
+We wondered what might have happened to them between then and now.

 Will you join me as I venture into the allegory of Worry and Concern, Revisited?